Corporate Governance

 With regard to the adjustment and allocation of business opportunities and business areas for the listed subsidiary and affiliates, the Company respects autonomous management decisions made by each company, except in cases where such decisions have a significant impact on the Company’s consolidated financial statements.

 In addition, each company independently raises and manages funds based on its own financial strategy.
-Although the Company receives fund deposits from the listed subsidiary, the transaction terms are determined rationally in consideration of market interest rates, etc.
+At present, the Company does not receive fund deposits from listed subsidiaries or listed affiliates.

 With respect to matters necessary for the Group’s risk management, prior consultation and reporting are required from each company while securing their independent decision-making, so as to implement risk management as a member of the Group companies.